And we look forward to welcoming you on the mat.

 If you’re nervous about coming to a class, we know you’ll be pleasantly surprised.
 Within Isshinkai, the more experienced a person is, the more he or she will look after you, and the more fun you’ll have practising with him or her.

-We're based in Vauxhall in a beautiful dojo on Tyers Street, just around the corner from Vauxhall Pleasure Gardens.
+We're based in Vauxhall Community Centre on Glasshouse Walk, just opposite Vauxhall Pleasure Gardens.
 We've had an Isshinkai dojo in this area for more than 5 years now, with students coming to practise from all over London.

 We have weekly classes for adults as well as weekly supervised practice sessions for members.
 Students of all levels practise together - from having just started to having been practising for many years - and from a fantastic mix of genders and nationalities.